-The project management field is expected to see substantial growth over the next decade, meaning it’s a great time to upskill and meet demand.
-According to a recent report from the PMI, employers will need to fill about 2.2 million project-related jobs each year until 2027.
-This need comes at a time when many project management professionals are retiring—which will create even more of a demand for young or mid-career professionals with the right skills and project management experience.
+The project management field is expected to see substantial growth over the next decade, making now a great time to upskill and meet demand.
+According to the PMI, employers will need to fill about 2.2 million project-related jobs each year until 2027.
+This need comes at a time when many project management professionals are retiring, which will create even more of a demand for early- or mid-career professionals with the right skills and project management experience.

-Obtaining PMP certification from the PMI is one way to advance your career.
+One way to advance your career in this industry is by obtaining PMP certification from the PMI.
 Certification helps demonstrate your proficiency in managing projects and teams.
-It also tends to lead to a salary boost—according to the PMI, the median annual salary of a project manager with PMP certification is $111,000, as compared to $91,000 for non-PMP holders.
+It also tends to lead to a salary boost; according to the PMI, the median annual salary of a project manager with PMP certification is $111,000, as compared to $91,000 for non-PMP holders.

 However, PMP certification alone does not provide you with the wide range of skills necessary to manage complex projects or increasingly diverse teams.
-A master’s degree in project management can be key to advancing your career, as it focuses on building these critical skills, ranging from developing cultural awareness to managing interpersonal conflict to leading remote teams.
+Instead, a master’s degree in project management can be the key to advancing your career, as it focuses on building the critical project management skills you need to thrive in this industry.
+These skills can include developing cultural awareness, managing interpersonal conflict, and leading remote teams, among others.

 “The foundational goal of the Master of Science in Project Management program is to teach students how to efficiently and effectively deliver projects in an ethical manner,” Bolick says.